 A 23-year-old male presented to our emergency department for management of recurrent priapism.
-Prior to presentation, the patient experienced progressive, recurrent episodes of priapism at least 2-3 times per week requiring aggressive physical activity, irrigations, and/or intracavernosal injections at outside facilities.
-The presumed etiology of his initial episodes of priapism was trazodone administration at age 18, however the medication had been discontinued at that time without abatement of his priapism.
-Medical management previously attempted included sertraline and bicalutamide, while surgical procedures included distal shunt and subsequent angioembolization of the left cavernosal artery.
+Prior to presentation, the patient experienced progressive, recurrent episodes of priapism at least 2-3 times per week requiring aggressive irrigations and/or intracavernosal injections at outside facilities.
+The presumed etiology of his initial episodes of priapism was trazodone administration at age 18, however, the medication had been discontinued at that time without abatement of his priapism.
+Previously attempted medical management included sertraline and bicalutamide, while surgical procedures included distal shunt and subsequent angioembolization of the left cavernosal artery.

-Despite aggressive management, the patient continued to have episodes of priapism and was initiated on self-administered phenylephrine injections.
-In addition, after a discussion of the risks, benefits, and alternatives, he agreed to initiate leuprolide injections (22.5 mg every 3 months).
-His total testosterone after initiation of treatment was 0.24 ng/mL, and he no longer experienced episodes of priapism.
-He denied side effects such as depression, hot flashes, fluid retention or decrease in energy.
-He also denied changes in his body composition, however his weight did increase from 79.5 kg at the initiation of leuprolide to 85.5 kg at his most recent clinic visit.
-Additionally, he reported adequate libido and sufficient erections for intercourse when desired, with sexual health inventory for men (SHIM) scores persistently greater than 20 out of 25 without use of medications.
+Despite aggressive management, the patient continued to have episodes of priapism and was initiated on selfadministered phenylephrine injections.
+In addition, after a discussion of the risks, benefits, and alternatives, he agreed to initiate leuprolide injections (22.5 mg every three months).
+His total testosterone after initiation of treatment was 0.24 ng/mL and he no longer experienced episodes of priapism.
+He denied side effects, such as depression, hot flashes, fluid retention, or decrease in energy.
+He also denied changes in his body composition, however, his weight did increase from 79.5 kg at the initiation of leuprolide to 85.5 kg at his most recent clinic visit.
+Additionally, he reported adequate libido and sufficient erections for intercourse when desired, with Sexual Health Inventory for Men (SHIM) scores persistently greater than 20 out of 25 without use of medications.
 He did note recurrence of his priapism if the leuprolide injections were delayed, but he was successfully maintained on leuprolide for 28 months.
 Bone scan at the termination of therapy revealed normal bone mineral density.
-Due to concerns about long term effects of hormonal suppression, he was recently transitioned to finasteride, which he has been taking without recurrence of priapism for over 2 months.
+Due to concerns about long-term effects of hormonal suppression, he was recently transitioned to finasteride, which he has been taking without recurrence of priapism for over two months.